-Even if the default EntityManagerFactory works fine, you need to define a new one.
-Otherwise, the presence of the second bean of that type switches off the default.
-To make it easy to do, you can use the convenient EntityManagerBuilder provided by Spring Boot.
-Alternatively, you can just the LocalContainerEntityManagerFactoryBean directly from Spring ORM, as shown in the following example:
+Even if the default EntityManagerFactory works fine, you need to define a new one, otherwise the presence of the second bean of that type switches off the default.
+You can use the EntityManagerBuilder provided by Spring Boot to help you to create one.
+Alternatively, you can use the LocalContainerEntityManagerFactoryBean directly from Spring ORM, as shown in the following example: